tsutari/ChessPulse/README.md

 # ChessPulse

 A chess app where you play against Stockfish and watch its confidence shift in real time.
-I play chess and wanted to see if I could build something that visualized how the engine reads the position as the game unfolds.

 Live at **[tsutari.github.io/ChessPulse](https://tsutari.github.io/ChessPulse)**.

 ## What it does

 You play White and Stockfish plays Black.
-After every AI move a confidence score shows how good Stockfish thinks its position is, plotted on a live chart as the game goes on.
-There's also a leaderboard if you actually manage to beat it.
+After every AI move a confidence score shows how good Stockfish thinks its position is, plotted on a live chart as the game goes on, and results are tracked on the leaderboard.

 ## Tech stack